 How to clean leather sneakers

-The special thing about sneakers is that they are rarely made of one single material.
+The particularity of sneakers is that they are rarely made of a single material.

 For other cleaning tutorials, go here.